redis-stack/redis-stack-docs/docs/stack/clients/om-clients/stack-python.md

 $ cd redis-om-python-flask-skeleton-app
 ```

-### Start a Redis Stack Database, or Configure your Redis Enterprise Cloud Credentials
+### Start a Redis Stack Database, or Configure your Redis Cloud Credentials

 Next, we'll get a Redis Stack database up and running.
 If you're using Docker: